About KHOL

 History

 KHOL was more than a decade in the making before its maiden voyage on the airwaves in April 2008.
 It was the long-time dream of the station’s founder and first executive director Jim Tallichet.
 The station’s launch happened from a windowless office space under Teton Barbershop.
 It was a grassroots beginning, with a handful of dedicated volunteers keeping the station afloat through dogged perseverance.
 The station transmitted from the top of Jackson Hole Mountain Resort with Saddle Butte hampering the signal.
-After a few years of basement broadcasting, KHOL moved above ground, at first to an attic space across from the Wort Hotel, before landing in its permanent home in the prestigious Center for the Arts in 2012.
+After a few years of basement broadcasting, KHOL moved above ground, at first to an attic space across from the Wort Hotel, before landing in its permanent home in the Center for the Arts in 2012.

 Since then, KHOL has grown exponentially.
 Home to Jackson’s only nonprofit newsroom, KHOL has become a trusted community source for in-depth reporting, cultural commentary and community programming that reflects the diversity of its listeners.